umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/properties.md

 ## System Properties

-On occasions where Vendr needs to capture some information about an Order or Order Line, it uses the Properties collection to store this information.
+On occasions where Umbraco Commerce needs to capture some information about an Order or Order Line, it uses the Properties collection to store this information.
 It's useful to know what these properties are as you should avoid using these system-related property keys.

 ### Order System Properties